AuraVoice Reviews 2026

 A typical 30-minute episode (roughly 4,500 words) uses approximately 80–100 credits depending on speaker count and script density.
 The Starter plan (300 credits for $10) covers about 3 full episodes.
 The Basic plan (1,000 credits) handles 10+ episodes and is more economical for regular producers.

 English and Chinese (Mandarin) have full native support.
-For other languages, VibeVoice uses cross-lingual voice cloning — you provide a reference clip in any language and the model generates audio in that language while preserving voice identity.
+For other languages, AuraVoice uses cross-lingual voice cloning — you provide a reference clip in any language and the model generates audio in that language while preserving voice identity.
 Reviewers report good results for Japanese, Spanish, French, and German.
 Tonal languages (beyond Mandarin) are less consistent.

 Can I use my own voice as one of the speakers?

 Yes.
-Upload a 5-second or longer audio sample of your voice and VibeVoice will clone it for use as a speaker.
+Upload a 5-second or longer audio sample of your voice and AuraVoice will clone it for use as a speaker.
 Multiple reviewers use their own voice as "Host 1" and a preset voice as "Host 2" to create a semi-authentic podcast format.
 The voice clone is stored per session and not shared with other users.

 Our Verdict